zbtolon/get-support/howtogetsupport.md

 After you open a support ticket, you will receive an email notification in a few minutes for the ticket.
 Follow the instructions in the email for further communication on the issue.

+You can open tickets for technical issues, account issues, or, if you have a a [linked account](/docs/account/softlayerlink.html#link_accounts), you can open a ticket for a sales inquiry.

-### Opening general technical support tickets
+### Opening technical support tickets
 {: #opentechticket}

 Complete the following steps to provide the required information in the ticket form to get help with your general technical issue:
+  1. If you have a [linked account](/docs/account/softlayerlink.html#link_accounts), first select either **Infrastructure** or **Applications and services.**
-  1. Select **Technical** for the ticket type.
+  2. Select **Technical** for the ticket type.
-  2. In the **Select a resource context** field, select one of the following options:
+  3. In the **Select a resource context** field, select one of the following options:
     * **Resource group** if you are having a problem with managing your resource groups.
 See [Managing resource groups](/docs/resources/resourcegroups.html#rgs) for more information.
     * **Cloud Foundry** if you are having a problem with a Cloud Foundry app deployment.
 See [How Cloud Foundry works with {{site.data.keyword.Bluemix_notm}}](/docs/overview/cf.html) for more information about deploying Cloud Foundry apps.
-  3. If you have premium or advanced level support, choose the severity level for your issue.
+  4. If you have premium or advanced level support, choose the severity level for your issue.
-  4. Complete the required information.
+  5. Complete the required information.
 The information that is required depends on the resource context that you selected and also on the type of support plan of your account.
 For more information about support types, see [Types of support](/docs/get-support/getstarttssup.html#typesofsupport).
-  5. Click **Submit**.
+  6. Click **Submit**.

 ### Opening support tickets for account issues
 {: #openacctticket}

 Complete the following steps to provide the required information in the ticket form to get help with your account issue:
+  1. If you have a [linked account](/docs/account/softlayerlink.html#link_accounts), first select either **Infrastructure** or **Applications and services.**
-  1. Select **Account & billing** for the ticket type to ensure that your ticket is routed to the correct support team so that your issue can be resolved quickly.
+  2. Select **Account & billing** for the ticket type to ensure that your ticket is routed to the correct support team so that your issue can be resolved quickly.
-  2. Select either option in the **Select a resource context** field to create the ticket.
+  3. Select either option in the **Select a resource context** field to create the ticket.
 For either option, some fields in the ticket form are automatically populated with *Not applicable* because this is an account issue.
-  3. If you have premium or advanced level support, choose the severity level for your issue.
+  4. If you have premium or advanced level support, choose the severity level for your issue.
-  4. Complete the required information, providing a description of any error messages you received.
+  5. Complete the required information, providing a description of any error messages you received.
 The information that is required depends on the type of support plan of your account.
 For more information about support types, see [Types of support](/docs/get-support/getstarttssup.html#typesofsupport).
-  5. Click **Submit**.
+  6. Click **Submit**.

 ### Other ways to open a support ticket
 {: #otheropenticksc}